By Dr. A.J. Drenth

 ESFPs are often most verbally engaged when granted an opportunity to proffer advice.
 Rightly or not, they often see themselves as wise counselors.
 Because of their Ni function, they feel they can independently generate insights and answers for others’ problems.
 This is why ESFP-career seekers may gravitate to careers like counseling.
 Because Ni and Te make-up their subconscious ego, there may be nothing more ego-gratifying for ESFPs than giving advice.
 Wittingly or not, a common reason they maintain a wide social circle is because it provides them ample opportunity to advise others.
 ESFPs like having others turn to them for help and guidance, since it helps them feel valuable and important (it also gives their inferior Ni quite an ego boost).
 If they aren’t careful, however, ESFPs propensity to proffer unsolicited advice can be off-putting to others.

-Because of their Te rationality and directiveness, as well as their penchant for maintaining neat and tidy surroundings (even if largely for aesthetic reasons), ESFPs are commonly mistyped as ESFJs.
+Because of the composed and measured presentation of Te, as well as their penchant for maintaining neat and tidy surroundings (even if largely for aesthetic reasons), ESFPs are commonly mistyped as ESFJs.
 In my experience, however, ESFPs are far more common than ESFJs are, at least in the U.S. As Si types, ESFJs are generally less stylish and image conscious than ESFPs are.
 And because ESFJs use Extraverted Feeling, they have a more natural sense of warmth and approachability.

 While not to quite the same extent as ISFPs, ESFPs are lovers, nurturers, and caregivers.
 They love children and animals, whose relative helplessness makes them perfect recipients of ESFPs’ affection.